 - Gynecomastia (development of breasts in men)

 People often mistake the symptoms of imbalanced hormones in men with signs of aging.
-The good news is that these hormone losses and imbalances are easily correctible.
-And through proper treatment, these symptoms will often disappear and bring about a healthier, younger you.
-BodyLogicMD affiliated physicians can help balance your hormones safely and effectively using bioidentical hormone replacement therapy.
+The good news is that these hormone losses and imbalances are addressable.
+Through personalized wellness plans, symptoms have the potential to be alleviated or entirely disappear, bringing about a better, younger you.
+BodyLogicMD affiliated practitioners want to help balance your hormones using their preferred method of bioidentical hormone replacement therapy.